Rocky Road Fudge Cake – Irresistible

 What to make next time the kids are clamouring for sweets?
 Rocky Road Fudge Cake, it’s completely irresistible.

 A rich fudgy chocolate cake topped with chocolate icing, marshmallows, dry roasted peanuts and, yup, you guessed it, more chocolate.
 A whole lot of chocolate deliciousness combined with a hint of salt and the magic of marshmallow.

 The perfect cake to send along with the kiddo on the occasion of her first sleepover.
-Six years old loaded up with a pillow in one hand and a toothbrush in the other, we had a wager on whether or not she would make it through the night.
+Six years old, loaded up with a pillow in one hand and a toothbrush in the other, we had a bet on whether or not she would make it through the night.
 She did.
 No doubt this result was impacted by the sugar crash that induced a deep coma-like sleep where she forgot she was not surrounded on three sides by stuffed animals in her own bed.

 She was invited back.
 It seems Rocky Road Fudge Cake makes her very popular.
 (Oh fine, she’s a great kid, but still… I sent cake!)

 - ¼ cup unsweetened cocoa powder, sifted

 - ½ cup buttermilk